 8. Do hair masks work to reduce hair loss?

 Hair masks help nourish the hair, and in turn, reduce hair loss.
 You can use hair masks that include Amla or Triphala, Bhringaraj, Neem, Aloe vera and Hibiscus.
+Even a fenugreek hair pack is effective in arresting hair loss.
 The purpose of hair masks is to hydrate your hair and create a protective layer.
 It’s like a moisturiser for your strands, just like the moisturiser you use for your face and body.

 9. What are the natural supplements one can include in their diet to reduce hair loss?